dward2/BME547/Assignments/UnitTestingCIAssignment.md

 * This string will only contain a single word, but there is no guarantee whether the word will be upper case, lower case, mixed case, and/or have one or more leading /trailing spaces and/or one or more punctuation marks.
-* If the string contains the word "tachycardic," regardless of capitalization and leading or trailing spaces or punctuation, the function should return a boolean value of `True`.
+* If the string contains the word "tachycardic", regardless of capitalization and leading or trailing spaces or punctuation, the function should return a boolean value of `True`.
 * Otherwise, the function should return a boolean value of `False`.